Faltenreich/faltenreich.github.io/_drafts/2023-02-16-your-app-is-the-least-important.md

 Between the wrestling rounds with my phone, my partner wanted to check out our cat, and with the hours passing, those requests became repeated and their intervals shorter.
 As the responsible partner I am trying to be, I handed over my phone as soon as hers was out of battery.
 After opening the livestream, looking for the cat and sending a few meow meow's through the webcam's speakers, she returned my phone and the process started all over again.

-It took some time until it clicked to me and I realized the two apps were affecting each other.
+It took some time until it clicked and I realized the two apps were affecting each other.
 This series of unfortunate events should then become the straw that broke the camel's back.

 ### A fine day to exit